Film Screening and Discussion

 Panel Members

-The discussion will feature contributions by Adam Żurawiecki, Karsten Xuereb, and Sigrid Müller, opening space for reflection on the experiences and challenges faced by women in the Mediterranean, particularly in relation to migration, memory, and social vulnerability.
+The discussion, moderated by Nadia Delicata, will feature contributions by Sigrid Müller, Adam Żurawiecki, and Karsten Xuereb, opening space for reflection on questions of representation, voice, and agency, particularly in relation to women’s lived realities across the Mediterranean.

 His latest short film, “Cookie Box,” marks a pivotal moment in his creative journey.
 The film has gained international recognition for its portrayal of migration and domestic violence through the eyes of a migrant woman, resonating across cultures and continents.